StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Related Work

-Recent advancements in tool-augmented LLMs have expanded their ability to utilize external tools for complex tasks.
-Early research~\citep{chen2022program, shen2024hugginggpt, schick2024toolformer} propose to enable LLMs to interact with diverse external tools like program executors, search engines, and QA system.
-Building on these initial efforts, subsequent models have focused on more extensive interactions with real-world APIs and tools. \ citet{qin2023toolllm, patil2023gorilla} incorporate vast APIs from platforms like RapidAPI and TorchHub, training LLaMA model ~\citep{touvron2023llama} for tool-based tasks in a Supervised Fine-Tuning (SFT) manner.
-Additionally, some research efforts have concentrated on constructing verifiable and diverse datasets for SFT training \citep{tang2023toolalpaca, abdelaziz2024granite, liu2024apigen}.

-Concurrent research~\citep{chen2024advancing} has explored the use of Direct Preference Optimization (DPO)~\citep{rafailov2024DPO} for Tool Learning.
-However, this approach constructs preference data pairs based on task completion, without accounting for the quality of intermediate steps.
-In contrast, our work explicitly shapes step-grained rewards and leverages them for step-grained reinforced optimization.
+Recent advancements in tool-augmented LLMs have improved their ability to utilize external tools for complex tasks.
+Early research~\citep{chen2022program, shen2024hugginggpt, schick2024toolformer} enabled LLMs to interact with diverse external tools like program executors, search engines, and QA systems.
+Building on these efforts, subsequent models~\citep{qin2023toolllm, patil2023gorilla} leveraged extensive APIs from platforms like RapidAPI to train LLaMA models~\citep{touvron2023llama} through supervised fine-tuning (SFT).
+To support such training, several works~\citep{tang2023toolalpaca, abdelaziz2024granite, liu2024apigen} focused on constructing diverse and verifiable datasets tailored for tool-augmented SFT.
+Beyond data and supervised training, some recent studies explored prompt-based strategies to enhance tool use capabilities~\citep{wang2024llmsimaginarium}.
+A parallel line of work~\citep{liu2024toolnet, zheng2024toolrerank, liu2024toolplanner} investigated the tool retrieval subtask—i.e., retrieving relevant tools from a large candidate pool.
+These approaches focus primarily on improving retrieval strategies, rather than addressing the full task-solving pipeline.
+More recently, \citet{chen2024advancing} applied Direct Preference Optimization (DPO)~\citep{rafailov2024DPO} to tool learning, but neglects the quality of intermediate decisions.
+In contrast, our work explicitly defines step-grained rewards and leverages them for step-grained reinforcement-based optimization.
+This design enables more precise guidance during training and leads to improved performance on multi-step tool-based tasks.